The Finger Lakes

 The Finger Lakes wine region is world-renowned, most recognized for its cool climate white wines, particularly Riesling and Gewurztraminer.
 One count says there are up to 130 wineries in the area.

 Craft beer and beverages have been making a home here too.
-The Finger Lakes Beer Trail notes over 80 breweries, cideries, and distilleries in the region, with more opening up every year.
+The Finger Lakes Beer Trail notes over 80 breweries, cideries, and distilleries in the region (with more opening up every year!), while the ROC/FLX Craft Beverage Trail spans 4 counties - Ontario, Monroe, Wayne and Livingston.

 New York is the third largest apple producing state in the USA, and Wayne County is the largest apple producing region in the state.
 It hosts an annual Apple Tasting Tour every year.

-The lakes aren’t the only evidence of the region’s glacial history – the rolling hills valleys, and gorges are too.
+The lakes aren’t the only evidence of the region’s glacial history – the rolling hills, valleys and gorges are too.
 Chimney Bluffs State Park along Lake Ontario is a perfect example of the natural beauty found here.
-The park features drumlins, a group of compacted boulder clay spikes molded by past glacial action.
+The park features drumlins, a group of compacted clay spikes molded by past glacial action.

 Seneca Falls, NY lies near Cayuga Lake and is known as the birthplace of the Seneca Falls Women's Suffrage movement.

-Two of the three major cities in Upstate New York, Rochester and Syracuse, act as bookends for the region.
+Two of the three major cities in Upstate New York, Rochester and Syracuse, act as bookends for the Finger Lakes region.

 Did you know?
 It’s possible to circumnavigate the globe by starting in Seneca Lake.
 The existing canal system connects the lake to the Atlantic Ocean!